WAND (TV): WAND: LIN ownership

 Metromedia grew rapidly during the time it owned WTVP, and it began to signal that it wanted to shed its Illinois stations in pursuit of larger markets.
-In March 1965, it sold WTVH in Peoria to make room for the potential acquisition of a major-market UHF outlet.
+In March 1965, the company sold WTVH in Peoria to make room for the potential acquisition of a major-market UHF outlet.
 In October, it announced the $2 million sale of WTVP to LIN Broadcasting Company of Nashville, Tennessee; LIN operated four Southern radio stations and a series of cable television systems but no TV stations.
-As the WTVP sale awaited FCC approval, Metromedia was already negotiating to acquire a UHF station in San Francisco.
+As the WTVP sale awaited FCC approval, Metromedia was already negotiating to acquire KSAN-TV, a UHF station in San Francisco.